-Simply put, we provide a cost-effective method of insuring their assets, people, and responsibilities, so that they can continue to function.
+Simply put, we provide a cost-effective method of protecting their assets, people, and responsibilities, so that they can continue to function.
 These are high-risk institutions, by nature.
 They do everything.
 You look at a complex university, into medicine, dentistry, veterinary sciences, engineering… the spectrum of things they do is enormous.
 And the risks that they are exposed to are enormous as well.

 We provide something that is stable, that covers those risks.
 With 28 years of experience, we understand these businesses well, and this allows us to tailor policies to best fit their needs.

 We are proactive for Members about risk management – for example, making people aware that cybercrime is a big issue.
 We lead them where we think the world is going – to risks that they may not yet recognise, but are firmly on the horizon.
 We aim to be ahead of the curve and encourage them to come with us.

 Many of the Unimutual staff originally come from Member sectors, so they understand them.